 After the Murrumbidgee Irrigation Area Ricegrowers’ Cooperative Society suffered severe financial losses at the hands of Sydney and Melbourne based rice milling companies, disillusioned growers met in Leeton and disbanded the Cooperative.
 In its place they formed the RGA, an association designed to protect their interests and investigate ways to secure the future prosperity of the rice industry.

 Initially, the RGA focused on building infrastructure to enable growers to mill and market their own rice.
 It was instrumental in the development of the Ricegrowers’ Cooperative in 1950 (now better known as SunRice) and the Leeton rice mill which opened the following year.

 The RGA today

-Today, the Ricegrowers' Association of Australia Inc. provides a strong, united voice for the rice industry, which now includes growers in the Murrumbidgee and New South Wales Murray Valleys.
+The RGA Australia provides a strong, united voice for the rice industry, which now includes growers in the Murrumbidgee and New South Wales Murray valleys.
 We represent the interests of rice growers, and provide services to members, to ensure they can provide a legacy for their children, create employment in their districts and grow quality rice.

-With rice still the mainstay of many Riverina towns today, it is important that RGA members have strong and effective representation.
-RGA fulfils this role by representing and leading growers on issues affecting the viability and sustainability of their businesses, the industry and their regional communities.
+With rice still the mainstay of many Riverina towns today, it is important that the RGA members have strong and effective representation in its four key policy areas of Water, Environmental Sustainability, Farm Business and Productivity and Industry Affairs.